Rugby World Cup 2023: Iain Henderson and Dan Sheehan come into Ireland team for Scotland clash

 Sheehan came on against the Springboks a fortnight ago for his first appearance since suffering a foot injury in the warm-up win over England on August 19.
 Number eight Conan is in line for his first outing since damaging foot ligaments two months ago.

-Centre Robbie Henshaw, who has been struggling with a niggle, has been replaced on the bench by Stuart McCloskey, while flanker Peter O'Mahony will win his 100th Ireland cap.
+Centre Robbie Henshaw, who is set for at least two weeks on the sidelines with a hamstring injury, has been replaced on the bench by Stuart McCloskey, while flanker Peter O'Mahony will win his 100th Ireland cap.

 Veteran fly-half Johnny Sexton will captain his side for the fourth successive Pool B fixture following his return from an absence of almost six months due to injury and suspension.